HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 8.61: Go to Visualize &gt; Launch New Visualization.
 </p>

-In the top menu, click *Map* (globe icon between a scatter chart icon and a calendar).
-You will see an updated layout of the studio, with the map in the middle, and *Map Layers* and *Map Settings* items in the side menu on the left, as shown in Figure
+1. In the top menu, select *Map* (the globe icon between a scatter chart icon and a calendar) as the visualization type.
+In a few seconds a basemap will appear, with *Map Layers* and *Map Settings* items in the side menu on the left, as shown in Figure
     <a href="#fig:socrata-configure">8.62</a>.

 <img src="images/08-map/socrata-configure-annotated.png" alt="Your studio should look similar to this once you choose Map as the visualization type." width="500" />
 <p class="caption">